demisto/demisto-sdk/demisto_sdk/commands/init/README.md

 `demisto-sdk init -n My_Pack`

-This will create a new pack named "My_Pack" under the "Packs" directory in content repo.
+Creates a new pack named "My_Pack" under the "Packs" directory in content repository.

 `demisto-sdk init --integration -n MyNewIntegration -o path/to/my/dir`

-This will create a new integration template named MyNewIntegration within "path/to/my/dir" directory.
+Creates a new integration template named MyNewIntegration within "path/to/my/dir" directory.

 `demisto-sdk init --script --id "My Script ID" -n MyScript`

-This will create a named "MyScript" under the "Scripts" directory and the yml file will have the id "My Script ID".
+Creates a named "MyScript" under the "Scripts" directory and the yml file will have the id "My Script ID".

 `demisto-sdk init --pack -n My_Pack -a path/yourAuthorImage.png`

-This will create a new pack named "My_Pack" under the "Packs" directory in content repo, and add an author image that will be presented under PUBLISHER section in marketplace.
+Creates a new pack named "My_Pack" under the "Packs" directory in content repo, and add an author image that will be presented under PUBLISHER section in marketplace.
 Image file will be created under pack root directory.

 `demisto-sdk init --pack -n My_Pack --xsiam`

-This will create a new pack named "My_Pack" under the "Packs" directory in content repo, and add the relevant empty XSIAM directories under "My_Pack" directory.
+Creates a new pack named "My_Pack" under the "Packs" directory in content repo, and add the relevant empty XSIAM directories under "My_Pack" directory.

 `demisto-sdk init --integration -n MyNewIntegration -o path/Packs/My_Pack/Integration --xsiam`

-This will create a new integration named MyNewIntegrationEventCollector within "path/Packs/My_Pack/Integration" directory, In addition, this will create the relevant folders and files for parsing rules and modeling rules under My_Pack.
+Creates a new integration named MyNewIntegrationEventCollector within "path/Packs/My_Pack/Integration" directory, In addition, this will create the relevant folders and files for parsing rules and modeling rules under My_Pack.